KoljaB/TurnVoice/README.md

 - `-p`, `--prompt`: Define a prompt to apply a style change to sentences like "speaking style of captain jack sparrow" [^6]
 - `-prep`, `--prepare`: Write full script with speaker analysis, sentence transformation and translation but doesn't perform synthesis or rendering.
 Can be continued.
 - `-r`, `--render`: Takes a full script and only perform synthesis and rendering on it, but no speaker analysis, sentence transformation or translation.
+- `-faster`, `--use_faster`: Usage of faster_whisper for transcription.
+If stable_whisper transcription throws OOM errors or delivers suboptimal results.
+(Optional)
+- `-model`, `--model`: Transcription model to be used.
+Defaults to large-v2.
+Can be 'tiny', 'tiny.en', 'base', 'base.en', 'small', 'small.en', 'medium', 'medium.en', 'large-v1', 'large-v2', 'large-v3', or 'large'.
+(Optional)

 > `-i` and `-l` can be used as both positional and optional arguments.